 2.80 – 2.99 GPA: Highly considered for admission.
 No additional items needed at this time.

-2.60 – 2.79 GPA: Your application will receive a more holistic review after you have submitted a high school 7th-semester transcript and a personal statement.
+2.60 – 2.79 GPA: Your application will receive a more holistic review after you have submitted a high school 7th-semester transcript and a personal statement (see prompt below).
 You will receive an admission decision in early March, provided the following materials are received by Boise State Admissions by February 15.
 Holistic Review decisions are released three to four weeks after all items are received for Spring semester applicants.

 - High school 7th-semester transcript: We need your high school transcript showing grades from the first semester (quarter) of your senior year.